Township proposes Rice County take over road maintenance, but skepticism abounds

-A familiar face representing a township just outside of Faribault shook up the conversation at Tuesday’s Rice County Transportation and Ditch Committee meeting - but it seems unlikely that his bold solution to a troublesome problem will come to pass.
+A familiar face representing a township just south of Dundas shook up the conversation at Tuesday’s Rice County Transportation and Ditch Committee meeting — but it seems unlikely that his bold solution to a troublesome problem will come to pass.

 Preston Bauer, a member of Cannon City Township’s Board of Supervisors as well as the Rice County Planning Commission, asked Rice County Commissioners to consider agreeing to a contract that would have Rice County take over maintenance and repair of all the township’s roads.